Yuss76A/hangman/README.md

 - A big thank you to my mentor, [Iuliia Konovalova](https://github.com/IuliiaKonovalova), for her guidance and support throughout this project.
 Your mentorship made all the difference!

 - [GitHub](https://github.com/) A sincere acknowledgment to the creators of GitHub.
 Their platform has transformed the way we collaborate and learn in coding, serving as more than just a tool—it has been a key driver in my growth as a developer.

+- The initial idea and basic understanding for this classic Hangman game were inspired by a tutorial from the YouTube channel [Kite](https://www.youtube.com/@KiteHQ).
+This tutorial, which can be viewed here [tutorial](https://www.youtube.com/watch?v=m4nEnsavl6w&t=463s&ab_channel=Kite).